resurrecting-open-source-projects/scrot/README.md

 - libXext [(can be found in X.Org)](https://gitlab.freedesktop.org/xorg/lib/libxext)
 - libxfixes [(can be found in X.Org)](https://gitlab.freedesktop.org/xorg/lib/libxfixes)

-From a unix command line, building is simple:
+From a Unix command line, building is simple:
 ```
 $ ./autogen.sh
 $ ./configure